TrueBlocks/create-local-app/README.md

        ├── system/                 # Built-in templates (extracted from binary) │   └── default/            # Default Wails project template
        └── contributed/            # Your custom templates
-           └── my-template/        # Created with --reverse mode
+           └── my-template/        # Created with --create mode
    ```

    - **Embedded Templates**: System templates are embedded in the binary as compressed archives